Parameter types

 When adding parameters to block definitions or queries, referencing the parameter type is done by specifying FQCN of the parameter type.

-Common parameter options¶
+Common parameter options

 In addition to the list of options specific to each parameter type, all types

-have five common options: required
+have seven common options: required, readonly, translatable,

 required

-, required: No, default value: false
+type: bool, required: No, default value: false

 Specifies if the parameter value is required or not.